 - Contract 1 -C 26002 FD was completed in June 2006 (TBM Tunnels) - Contract 2A -C 26005 (96th Street Station Structure and Heavy Civil) FD was completed in February 2008.
-This contract was advertised on March 10, 2008 pre-bid held on March 26, 2008, and bids are scheduled for June 3, 2008. - Contract 2B -C 26010 (96th Street Station Finishes & MEP) FD scheduled completion date is June 13, 2008. - Contract 3 -C 26006 (63rd Street Station) FD scheduled completion date is June 26, 2009. - Contract 4A -C 26007 (72nd Street Station Structure and Heavy Civil) FD scheduled completion date is July 7, 2008.

-During February 2008, it was decided to eliminate the third track at this station.
+This contract was advertised on March 10, 2008 pre-bid held on March 26, 2008, and bids are now scheduled for June 26, 2008 following the contractors' requests.
+A second Pre-bid and Project Tour meeting was held on May 28, 2008.
+The contract Notice of Award date is September 30, 2008.
+The SAS Team is working hard to get maximum competition from the construction industry. - Contract 2B -C 26010 (96th Street Station Finishes & MEP) FD scheduled completion date is June 13, 2008. - Contract 3 -C 26006 (63rd Street Station) FD scheduled completion date is June 26, 2009. - Contract 4A -C 26007 (72nd Street Station Structure and Heavy Civil) FD scheduled completion date is July 7, 2008. - During February 2008, it was decided to eliminate the third track at this station.
 The Design Team concluded that the risks involved in building a cavern wide enough to accommodate three tracks far outweighed the operational benefits.
 During April 2008, various two track alignment options, south of the station, were evaluated with all but two being eliminated.
 The evaluation of these two alignments is ongoing.
 Design enhancements were made during March 2008 to lower the invert of the station 5 feet to provide added rock cover.

-- Contract 4B -C 26011 (72nd Street Station Finishes & MEP) FD scheduled completion date is August 6, 2008. - Contract 5A -C 26008 (86th Street Station Structure and Heavy Civil) FD scheduled completion date is July 7, 2008. - Contract 5B -C 26012 (86th Street Station Finishes & MEP) FD scheduled completion date is August 6 2008. - Contract 6 -C 26009 (Systems) FD schedule completion date is July 10, 2009.
+The proposed Tech Memo 4 now addresses those issues germane to this contract only (three tracks to two tracks and lowering the invert to increase rock cover) in order to be able to progress the station design. - Contract 4B -C 26011 (72nd Street Station Finishes & MEP) FD scheduled completion date is August 6, 2008.
+A Tech Memo 5 will now be necessary to address the new entrance on 72nd Street and the proposal to provide elevators as a solution to the entrance in the sidewalk. - Contract 5A -C 26008 (86th Street Station Structure and Heavy Civil) FD scheduled completion date is July 7, 2008. - Contract 5B -C 26012 (86th Street Station Finishes & MEP) FD scheduled completion date is August 6 2008.

+• Contract 6 -C 26009 (Systems) FD schedule completion date is July 10, 2009.
 The signal systems design is on hold awaiting the final alignment that will reflect the change from three tracks to two tracks south of the 72nd Street Station.

-The SAS team has been coordinating their designs with the local BRT project to avoid duplication of efforts.
-[Ref: SAS-A07-0208].
+The SAS team stated at the February 2008 Quarterly Meeting that they have been coordinating their designs with the local BRT project to avoid duplication of efforts [Ref: SAS-A07-0208].